-Metric Descriptor - Descriptor - Descriptor - Descriptor - Stage IV Descriptor - Stage V 11.11 Stage I Stage II Stage III How are faculty members selected and appointed in the institute?
+Metric Descriptor - Stage I Descriptor - Stage II Descriptor - Stage III Descriptor - Stage IV Descriptor - Stage V How are faculty members selected and appointed in the institute?
 The institute has no defined process for faculty selection and appointment.
 The Institute has a defined process for faculty selection and appointment.
 However, they are rarely referred to for faculty selection and appointment.
 The Institute has a defined process for faculty selection and appointment.
 The selection process engages an internal committee for screening of the faculty.
 The Institute has defined process for faculty selection and appointment.
 The selection process engages a committee with members internal to the Institute as well as from the respective Ministry/Department/Organ ization for screening of the faculty.
 The Institute has defined process for faculty selection and appointment.
 Selection of faculty includes a committee with members internal to the Institute and from the respective Ministry/Department/Organization for screening of the faculty.
 The Institute conducts post-appointment evaluation for all appointed faculty members.
 What are the criteria or parameters considered for selecting guest faculty in the CTI?
 There are no criteria or parameters defined while selecting guest faculty.
 The Institute considers only domain expertise as a parameter for selection and appointment of guest faculty.
 The Institute considers domain expertise and practitioner experience for selection and appointment of guest faculty.
 The Institute considers multiple criteria (including domain expertise, practitioner experience, previous training experience) for selection and appointment of guest faculty.
 The Institute considers multiple criteria (including domain expertise, practitioner experience, previous training experience, Training of Trainer certification, Certification in Instructional design methodologies) for selection and appointment of guest faculty.
 The Institute also maintains a diversity in faculty involving trainers from ministries and other administration departments, academic experts, and experts from public & private sector.
-Do full-time faculty members undergo a structured, predesigned onboarding process?
-No formal mechanism for onboarding faculty members exists.
-Formal mechanism for onboarding faculty members exists.
-Faculty undergoes orientation training to some extent. exists.
-The Institute conducts Formal mechanism for onboarding faculty members exists.
-The Institute conducts orientation training for both guest and full-time faculty at the time of onboarding.
-Formal mechanism for onboarding faculty members exists.
-The Institute conducts mandatory orientation training for both guest and full-time faculty at the time of onboarding.